AVEVA/CONNECT-data-services-developer-docs/content/set-up/roles/roles-concept.md

 Each community has an administrative tenant, which is the tenant administrates the community itself.
 When you create a new community, your tenant is automatically configured as the administrative tenant.
 Additionally, the user that created the community becomes the community owner, which is a user that has permissions to perform all tasks related to community administration.
 This user cannot be removed from the community.

-## <a name="roles-pi-server"></a>PI Server counterpart

-Roles are comparable to PI identities in PI Data Archive or identities in PI AF server.
-An administrator grants permissions to roles instead of directly to individual users or clients.
-This is similar to how PI Server uses identities to assign permissions for a set of users or clients.

 ## <a name="roles-bp"></a>Roles best practices

 Consider the following best practices when you create and assign roles: